 If you have a large sum to invest, you may wish to contact a discretionary private client stockbroker.
 They can manage your entire portfolio of shares and will advise you on your investments.
-To find a private client stockbroker visit the Wealth Management Association at: thewma.co.uk.
+To find a private client stockbroker visit The Personal Investment Management & Financial Advice Association at: pimfa.co.uk.